Convergence, Volunteer Opportunities

-The course holds public exhibitions of the collaborative work between neuroscientists and artists at the semesters.
+The course holds public exhibitions of the collaborative work between neuroscientists and artists during the semesters.
 The talks focus on the crossover of disciplines with science, especially arts and communication.
-Between the 2017 and 2019 exhibitions, 28 artworks and 8 talks have triggered the discussion about neuroscience and art in Montreal.
+Between the 2017 and 2020 exhibitions, 40 artworks and 38 talks have triggered the discussion about neuroscience and art in Montreal.
 An international crowd joins them by accessing the two online catalogues, the social media coverage of the activities, and the public conferences accessible online.

 Are you interested in the intersection of the Sciences and the Arts?
 Would you like to help to develop new ways to communicate science to the public?

 We are looking for highly motivated people that can sustain collaborative work but also have strong personal initiative and creativity.
 Creative people with good skills in social media, communications, logistics, and interpersonal relations.
 Problems solvers and social butterflies.
 Extroverts and Introverts are welcome, the highest value for us is your commitment to get the work done and enjoy the ride in the doing.

 - Social media scheduling and publication (Twitter, Facebook, Instagram).

 - Writing articles for the Convergence Blog (English and French).

 - Internal Media (photography, filming, edition, and posting of events on our official outlets).

 - External Media (link to newspapers, radio, and television).